tanabe1478/YoutubePublishPlugin/README.md

 # YoutubePublishPlugin

-A plugin for [Publish](https://github.com/JohnSundell/Publish) that let's you easily embed tweets in your posts.
+This plugin for [Publish](https://github.com/JohnSundell/Publish) will let you embed tweets in your posts easily.

 ## Installation